Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/identify-api.md

     `{"$set": {"cohort": "Test A"}, "$setOnce": {"startDate": "2015-10-01"}, "$add": {"friendCount": 3}, "$append": {"interests": "Music"}, "$prepend":{"sports": "Tennis"}, "$unset": {"oldProperty": "-"}}`

 [^1]:
-    These fields (`platform`, `os_name`, `os_version`, `device_brand`, `device_manufacturer`, `device_model`, and `carrier`) must be updated together.
+    You must update the fields (`platform`, `os_name`, `os_version`, `device_brand`, `device_manufacturer`, `device_model`, and `carrier`) together.
 Setting any of these fields resets all the other property values to null if aren't explicitly set on the same identify call.
 All property values otherwise persist to later events if the values aren't changed to a different string or if all values are passed as null.
 Amplitude tries to use `device_brand`, `device_manufacturer`, and `device_model` to map the corresponding device type.

 [^2]:
-    These fields (`country`, `region`, `city`, `DMA`) must all be updated together.
+    You must update the fields (`country`, `region`, `city`, `DMA`) together.
 Setting any of these fields automatically resets the others if they aren't also explicitly set on the same identify call.

 ## Status codes